Make Syncrude your #1 choice.

 - RFID badge must be worn at all times while onsite and be taken back to camp at the end of shift.

-What your colleagues say
+What your colleagues say ABOUT WORKING AT sYNCRUDE

 “I’ve been coming to Syncrude since 1983 keep coming back because it is a leader in the industry, has a good work environment and good people working there.
 Syncrude also has the best scaffolding.” – Grant, Journeyman Boilermaker